CraigNock/m4-5-react--context/README.md

 - For lifting state up, you'll want to pull all the state up into `App`, and then pass it down via props.
 - The list of `items` can be pulled into a `data.js` file, and imported in both `App` and `Game`.
 - For persisting across closing and reopening the tab, you can use the localStorage API.
-You can create a `usePersistedState` hook, which works exactly the same as the `React.useState` hook, but which also stores the value in localStorage on every update, and reads the initial value from localStorage.
+You can make a custom hook, perhaps named `usePersistedState`, which works exactly the same as the `React.useState` hook, but which also stores the value in localStorage on every update, and reads the initial value from localStorage.
 It should be used like this:

 ```js
 const [numCookies, setNumCookies] = usePersistedState(1000, "num-cookies");